wodowiesel/SDRFunk/README.md

 a) Install it via Chrome Extension-Site (proved)

-b) Unzip the the Package first and copy it into the extension-folder of chrome

-Path: 'C:\Users\YOURUSERNAME\AppData\Local\Google\Chrome\User Data\Default\Extensions\hppnkhafjpaidmcihkjgkhbeoienblkf\1.1.6_0\'

 for previous original Version use ID: 'miieomcelenidlleokajkghmifldohpo\1.1.5_0\'

-c) Use the 1.1.6.pem and .crx installer from the package
+b) Use the 1.1.6_0.pem and .crx installer from the package

-d) or via Extension-Manager (in Experimental-Mode) and load the unzipped folder and activate it
+c) Unzip the extension and load it via Extension-Manager 'chrome://extensions' (in Experimental-Mode)

+Path: 'C:\Users\YOURUSERNAME\AppData\Local\Google\Chrome\User Data\Default\Extensions\APP-ID\1.1.6_0\'

-(unsecure warning because its not directly from Google Store)
+(unsecure warning because it's not directly from Google Store)

-Permissions: Can be managed in the Details
+Permissions: Can be managed in the App-Details or in manifest

 You can use _locals if you want, just remove the x in folder name (english/german).